fabiankachlock/xpeer-server/spec.md

 1. A client send an operation to the server
 2. The server processes the operation
-3. The servers sends a message (based of the operation) to one ore more clients
+3. The server sends a message (based of the operation) to one ore more clients

 ## Formats